kubeflow/examples/financial_time_series/README.md

 python3 -m serving_requests.request
 ```

-The response returns the updated version number '2' and  predicts the correct output 1, which means the S&P index closes negative, hurray!
+The response returns the model tag 'v2' and  predicts the correct output 1, which means the S&P index closes negative, hurray!

 ### Running TF-job on a GPU